 Radiology

 "We got in and out.
-I like that!"..."staff have always been efficient and capable"..."an A+ for all!"
+I like that!"...
+"Staff have always been efficient and capable"... "an A+ for all!"

-LCH Radiology Department offers the following imaging exams that are performed by qualified, board registered and Kansas licensed technologists:
+LCH Radiology Department offers the following imaging exams that are performed by qualified, board registered and Kansas-licensed technologists:

 CT (CAT) SCAN

-ULTRASOUND & NON-INVASIVE VASCULAR ULTRASOUND
+ULTRASOUND & NON-INVASIVE CARDIAC STUDIES

 ECHOCARDIOGRAMS

 Echocardiograms are ultrasound examinations of the heart.
-"Echoes" allow the technologist to measure heart wall thickness, chamber size, valve function and blood flow velocities.
+"Echoes" allow the technologist to measure heart wall thickness, chamber size, valve function, and blood flow velocities.

 DIAGNOSTIC X-RAY

-Radiology/x-ray is a diagnostic testing procedure which gathers information about the internal structures of the body by using ionizing radiation.
+Radiology/x-ray is a diagnostic testing procedure that gathers information about the internal structures of the body by using ionizing radiation.
 X-ray imaging is a painless way to obtain detailed information that helps your doctor assess your medical condition.

 3D MAMMOGRAPHY